 - Add in the fish sauce, lime juice, and sugar.
 Stir and taste.
 Adjust it to your liking.
 (Add more lime juice if you like it more sour etc)

 - Place the glass noodles in a serving bowl and ladle the piping hot soup into the bowl to cover the noodles.
 The heat will cook it.
 Let it soak up the soup for a few minutes.

 - Enjoy! 🙂

-- When shopping locally for Nam Prik Pao, there might not be a lot of brands that have English on it and majority of them will not say ‘Nam Prik Pao’ on the label in English.
-Look for jars that say ‘Chili Paste’ or ‘Chilli Paste in Oil’ and make sure to check the ingredients.
-It should contain tamarind, shrimp/anchovy/fish sauce and chilies.
+- When shopping locally for Nam Prik Pao, there might not be a lot of brands that have English on it and the majority of them will not say 'Nam Prik Pao' on the label in English.
+Look for jars that say 'Chili Paste' or 'Chilli Paste in Oil'.
+It should contain tamarind, shrimp/anchovy/fish sauce, and chilies in the ingredients list.

 - If you are using frozen shrimp, make sure you thaw it completely before cooking it.
 It is very easy to overcook shrimp if it is still frozen.